- Home

 Best for: Budget travelers, backpackers, kite surfers, authentic local atmosphere

-Nananu-i-Ra remains remarkably under-the-radar despite offering exceptional beaches just off Viti Levu's northern coast.
+Nananu-i-Ra remains remarkably under the radar despite offering exceptional beaches just off Viti Levu's northern coast.
 This small island hosts several backpacker-friendly resorts along stunning white-sand beaches where turquoise water meets coral reefs.
-Unlike the developed Mamanucas or remote Yasawas, Nananu-i-Ra delivers that perfect middle ground – beautiful, accessible, affordable, yet genuinely local in character.

 ✓ Perfect For